-However, on top of all that, it’s coming up to two decades since a number of memorable films came out – many of which still seem as fresh today as the day they were released, and some of which feel much, much older.
+However, on top of all that, it’s two decades since a number of memorable films came out – many of which still seem as fresh today as the day they were released, and some of which feel much, much older.

 Films like… well… these ones.

 The start of the year is often a time for Oscar-worthy films to get an airing ahead of the awards ceremony.
 Adam Sandler may find himself in the mix in 2018 for The Meyerowitz Stories.
 Ergo, a film released in January 1998 and starring the American actor was probably Oscar-bait, right?
 Wrong.

 There’s a reason it’s closer in time to Happy Gilmore than to Sandler’s more recent work, and it’s the exact sort of film with which he made his name: a comedy with heart behind the crass jokes, and perhaps his most accomplished performance of the ‘90s – perhaps even moreseo than fellow 1998 release The Waterboy.

 There was much more optimism back in the late ‘90s.
 We were still pretending Britpop wasn’t dying, and Tony Blair was still legitimately popular, while England were ‘good’ at football.
 This is probably why there was so much space for bleak and terrifying cinema.

 Ring was part of the first wave of East Asian films turned too quickly into English-language remakes, and Hideo Nakata’s classic was streets ahead of even its contemporaries.
 It’s hard to believe a film centred on videotapes could come out after the invention of the DVD.

 That’s 20 full years of ordering White Russians because it seemed cool at the time and you have too much pride to back down now.